How to Convert PDF to URL on Mac

 - Perform OCR or optical character recognition on scanned PDF documents to make them editable with any PDF editor.

-- Execute batch processes for conversion and other functions - fast and accurate.
+- Execute batch processes for conversion and other functions - fast and accurate

 Alternative Way to Make a PDF into a URL on Mac

-As we mentioned in the beginning, another way to distribute PDFs to a larger online audience is to create a download or view link that they can access from within a browser tab.
+As we mentioned initially, another way to distribute PDFs to a larger online audience is to create a download or view link that they can access from within a browser tab.
 It's not the same as an interactive web page, obviously, but it's a convenient way to display your content online.
 Instead of first converting the PDF into HTML, what you need to do is directly upload the PDF to any cloud service that lets you generate publicly shareable links for your files.

 The biggest disadvantage here is that the content won't be responsive like it would be in HTML5, but the advantage is that you can generate a URL that will automatically download the file when the link is clicked.
 It's a good method to use if you don't require a responsive medium for your PDF content.